ric2b/Vivaldi-browser/chromium/docs/website/docs/CONTRIBUTING.md

 ## Making bigger changes using a local Git checkout

+*NOTE: If you have an existing Chromium checkout, you should see this under chromium/src/docs/website already.
+Skip to step 3.*

-*NOTE: If you have an existing Chromium or ChromiumOS checkout, you will hopefully soon have this repo DEPS'ed in in automatically.*
+*NOTE: If you have an existing ChromiumOS checkout, you should see this under chromiumos/website already.
+Skip to step 3.*

 1. Install depot_tools: